 Clear your head and get a piece of paper or open a checklist application on your laptop.
 Then, list down all your tasks for that day and sort them according to their level of priority.
 By doing this, you’ll be able to finish your tasks more smoothly, and without the clutter in your head.

 When you feel stuck on a particular task and you feel like you haven’t been able to do anything productive for the past 30 minutes, you’d be surprised at how going somewhere else to work can do wonders to your mental wellbeing.
 It can be in a café or at the park, as long as it gets you away from the four walls of your cubicle or office space.
 This change of scenery can help you regain your focus and allow you to be more productive.

 If you work in a place where employees aren’t allowed to freely go out anytime, you can just wait until the next break to take a walk or eat outside.
 This will make you feel more refreshed and ready to take on your tasks when you come back.

 Indeed, prevention is better than cure.
 By taking the time to focus on boosting your health and wellbeing, you are lessening the impact of future episodes of stress.
 Though these might not guarantee complete immunity from it, it will surely give you the strength you need to deal with the overwhelming tasks at work.

-Eat healthy.
-You can handle stress better when you’re in good shape, that’s why it’s important that you eat healthy all the time.
+Eat healthily.
+You can handle stress better when you’re in good shape.
+That’s why it’s important that you eat healthy all the time.
 People have different ways of dealing with stress, and some do it through binge-eating and turning to comfort food such as pizza, ice cream, and chocolate.